 Cabins on site range from 10 person bunk cabins to two bedroom cottage style cabins with a small common area.
 Most researchers housed in small, but beautiful and rustic, two-person lakeside cabins.

 All cabins have electricity and heat.
 A number of outhouses and a centralized bathhouse are available nearby.

 There are three lab buildings located at the AWRS.
 Your needs and affiliations will determine which lab you will be using.
 If you are a first-time user of the station, please let the manager know your needs well in advance of your arrival.

 By law, all field laboratories must be kept in a clean and sanitary state (Animals for Research Act, regulation 24, section 4, subsections 2-4).
-The management will make sure laboratories are being maintained in an acceptable condition.
+Management will make sure laboratories are being maintained in an acceptable condition.

-The cookhouse is the centre of social life at the AWRS the dinning hall is graced with a piano, couches and a bookshelf filled with books and board games.
+The cookhouse is the centre of social life at the AWRS.
+The dinning hall is graced with a wood fireplace, piano, couches, shelves filled with books and board games.
+You might just recognize the face of an old friend our wall of group photos dating back to the 1940’s!
 A games room with a pingpong table is located on the other side of the building.
-These areas are expected to be maintained in a clean state at all times.
-Do not leave any personal or research items lying around in the cookhouse.

 The AWRS provides a washroom complex with two bathrooms.
-Each bathroom contains two showers, multiple sinks and toilets.
-Additionally, there is a washing machine, clothes line, and a dryer available for use.
+Each bathroom contains two showers, multiple sinks, and toilets.
+Additionally, there is a washing machine, dryer, and clothes line available for use.
 A number of outhouses are discretely spread across the premises.

 Breakfast: 7:30 am – 8:30 am